 Air France Customer Service

 You can also request Air France special assistance by calling customer service.
-For the Saphir service, dedicated to passengers with disabilities, the contact number is 800 210 6508 (Toll-free from the United States).
-They are available from Monday to Sunday, 8:00 AM to 11:00 AM.
-They are also available on WhatsApp and Messenger.
-Moreover, you can email them at mail.saphir.medicaldesk@airfrance.fr.
+For the Saphir service, dedicated to passengers with disabilities, travelers can contact them at:-

 Air France Special Assistance at the Airport: